dachmx/vimforlinux/README.md

 #### download and install ctags, cscope etc. (for ubuntu)

-sudo apt-get install exuberant-ctags
+sudo apt install exuberant-ctags

-sudo apt-get install cscope
+sudo apt install cscope

  or you can input "ctags" on the command line, and the install code will be show